 Statewide Assessments

-Minnesota's Statewide Assessments support an equitable education system for all students.
+Minnesota's statewide assessments support an equitable education system for all students.

 The assessment results provide a window into equitable opportunities for students across the state to demonstrate: